Program Policies & Handbook

 Provisional Admissions

-Adult learners who do not meet the criteria for standard admissions, may qualify for provisional admissions, which includes enrollment in our Support Dual Enrollment program.
-This includes adult learners who score below the standard on TABE assessment or do not have a high school diploma for a program requiring one.
+Adult learners who do not meet the criteria for standard admissions, may qualify for provisional admissions, which includes enrollment in our Dual Enrollment program.
+This includes adult learners who score below the standard on entrance assessment or do not have a high school diploma for a program requiring one.

 Deferred Admissions

-Adult learners who do not meet the TABE entrance criteria for standard or provisional admissions, will be referred to our literacy program for instruction to improve their reading and math skills.
+Adult learners who do not meet the TABE entrance criteria for standard or provisional admissions will be referred to our literacy program for instruction to improve their reading and/or math skills.
 Adult learners can retake the TABE assessment in accordance with the plan developed by their advisor and instructor.

 High School Diploma Requirements

-Some programs at CWD require proof of a high school graduation.
-Proof must clearly indicate the student's graduation date and can be provided in the following ways:
+Some programs at CWD require proof of a high school diploma or equivalency.
+Proof must clearly indicate the adult learner’s graduation date and can be provided in the following ways:

 • A copy of a high school diploma or equivalency